outworldly/PMC/Foreign.md

 - Engage in a wider range of activities, including combat operations.
 - Provide military training, strategic advice, and logistical support to armed forces.
 - Participate in peacekeeping missions, humanitarian assistance, and disaster relief efforts.

-- Some PMCs # Private Military Companies and Mercenary Activity
+- # Private Military Companies and Mercenary Activity

 Private military companies (PMCs) and mercenaries are both involved in providing military services abroad.
 However, there is a lack of clear definitions for these terms, which makes it difficult to accurately assess the extent of their activities.